U.S. court unfreezes $18 billion award vs Chevron

 Chevron says Texaco cleaned up all waste pits for which it was responsible before turning the sites over to state-owned oil company Petroecuador, which still operates in the area.

-An international arbitration tribunal also last month found that Ecuador must pay $96 million to Chevron because Ecuador's courts had violated international law through their delays in resolving commercial disputes involving Texaco.
+International arbitrators, under the Permanent Court of Arbitration in The Hague, ordered Ecuador in February to suspend enforcement of any judgment in the case as it decides whether Ecuador violated a bilateral U.S.-Ecuador investment treaty by failing to give Chevron a fair trial.

-Appeals court judges Gerald Lynch, Rosemary Pooler and Richard Wesley also granted the plaintiffs' request to stop a November bench trial before judge Kaplan, who was to determine whether to extend his injunction.
+A separate arbitration tribunal in The Hague last month found Ecuador must pay $96 million to Chevron because Ecuador's courts had violated international law through their delays in resolving commercial disputes involving Texaco.

 The oil company has pilloried Donziger for his comments on corruption in Ecuador's judicial system and his purported efforts to intimidate officials.
 The remarks came to light in an acclaimed documentary, "Crude," and its outtakes, which were subpoenaed in U.S. litigation.